mohitpai/journey-optimizer.en/help/ajo-home.md

     <div>
       <a href="using/rn/release-notes.md">Release notes</a>
     </div>
-    <p>New capabilities, latest improvements and fixes</p>
+    <p>New capabilities, latest improvements, and fixes</p>
    <p>
     <div>
       <a href="using/start/quick-start.md">Quick start guide</a>
     </div>
-    <p>Learn how to start as an Administrator, Data engineer or Journey practicionner</p>
+    <p>Learn how to start as an Administrator, Data engineer, or Journey practicionner</p>
     <p>
     <p>
     <div>